We have five factories and 19 years of experience in plant extracts

 While research findings and clinical studies have shown promising results, more extensive research is needed to fully understand the extent of the benefits and potential side effects of consuming high amounts of bioflavonoids.
 As with any supplement or nutrient, moderation and balance are crucial.

-When incorporating Citrus bioflavonoids into your diet, consider the following recommendations:
+When incorporating citrus bioflavonoids into your diet, consider the following recommendations:

 1. Diversify Your Sources: Include a variety of citrus fruits and other bioflavonoid-rich foods to ensure you're getting a wide range of these beneficial compounds.